 Usually the opportunity to experience research firsthand is reserved for college seniors or recent graduates.
 This summer, however, nine talented high school students had the unique opportunity to work alongside scientists conducting cutting-edge biomedical research through the Institute’s Preuss program.

 Hailing from The Preuss School UC San Diego—a distinguished charter school for students who would be the first in their families to graduate from college—the soon-to-be juniors spent two weeks rotating among four labs at Sanford Burnham Prebys.
-Like most high school students, this was the first time the participants had set foot inside a working lab.

-At the program’s conclusion, the students presented their research findings to Institute scientists, staff and supporters, including honorary trustee Malin Burnham; the Preuss School’s director of development, Tamika Franklin; and the students’ family members.
+At the program’s conclusion, the students presented their research findings to Institute scientists, staff and supporters, including Malin Burnham; the Preuss School’s director of development, Tamika Franklin; and the students’ family members.
 All attendees were impressed by the students’ grasp of the complex science they learned during the two-week program.

-The Preuss program launched in 2008, thanks to the generous contributions of Peggy and Peter Preuss and Debby and Wain Fishburn.
+The Preuss program launched in 2008 thanks to the generous contributions of Peggy and Peter Preuss and Debby and Wain Fishburn.
 For more than a decade, this summer program has inspired future scientists by introducing high school students to laboratory research.